Courses

 *Special Admission

 Applicants who fall under the following categories can discuss their admission and course options with the admission team prior to applying.
-Each application will be assessed on its merits and the applicant’s capacity to successfully complete the course will be carefully considered in this assessment.
-The categories include, recognition as an Indigenous Australian, applicants whose school or home location is in rural or isolated areas, applicants with non-English speaking background, applicants with difficult living circumstances that have impacted their preparation for post-secondary study, applicants with disadvantaged financial background and applicants with disability or medical condition affecting their education.
+Each application will be assessed on its merits, and the applicant’s capacity to successfully complete the course will be carefully considered.
+The categories are:

-Additional Requirements:
+Additional Requirements

-Other requirements required prior to commencing fieldwork placements:
+Other requirements prior to commencing fieldwork placements:

-- National Police Record Check and/or Police clearance from country of residence
+• National Police Record Check and/or Police clearance from country of residence

-- Working with Children Check
+• Working with Children Check

-Professional Recognition and Accreditation:
+Professional Recognition and Accreditation

-Course Outcomes:
+Course Outcome

-Occupational titles for graduates with this qualification may include:
+Occupational titles for graduates with this qualification include:

 • Welfare Centre Manager